 I have driven past the entrance to Mount Revelstoke National Park without stopping at least a dozen times.
-This past weekend, I made the park my destination I was sorry I hadn’t stopped sooner.
+When I finally made the park my destination I was sorry I hadn’t stopped sooner.
 The park is known for its exceptional wildflower displays and there is some excellent hiking – as we found out on the hike to Eva Lake.

 I had planned for a visit in early August specifically to try and catch the wildflowers.
-I’d say they are just about at their peak so the next few weeks are definitely a great time to visit.
+I’d say they are at their peak about then and over the next couple of weeks.

-All told it’s a 12 kilometer return hike to Eva Lake.
-Add an extra two kilometers if you don’t take the shuttle.
+All told it’s a 12 kilometre return hike to Eva Lake.
+Add an extra two kilometres if you don’t take the shuttle.
 (Dogs are not allowed on the shuttle bus.)

 The trail to Eva Lake changes character as you hike.
 Initially, it takes you through forest broken by meadows filled with wildflowers.
 There are intermittent views of the Columbia River, thousands of feet below.